 It would be imprudent to think that patent linkage can solve perceived problems with drug pricing and healthcare delivery.
 What it can help to achieve, however, is a pharmaceutical innovation ecosystem where innovators are fairly rewarded for their R&D investments and where generic drugs can enter the market in a less risky and more efficient manner.

 While the originator and generic pharmaceutical industries are portrayed as at loggerheads, they are, in fact, symbiotic.
 Generic manufacturers would not have a viable business model without the investments made in research and development by originators; the competitive challenge presented by the expiry of patents and generic entry keeps the originators on their toes, encouraging them to continue innovating and creating new drugs.

 When the two sides do come into conflict, it is usually because an originator suspects that generic competitor has infringed one of its patents.
 Intellectual property disputes of this type are expensive and time consuming, and sap resources that could be better spent on further research and development.

-If Taiwan passes legislation in this area, the country will be joining other regional powerhouses with similar laws on their books such as Korea and Singapore.
+If Taiwan passes patent linkage legislation, the country will be joining other regional powerhouses with similar laws on their books such as Korea and Singapore.
 Rather than seeing itself as an outlier, Taiwan should be confident that it is implementing a new regional standard for the protection of intellectual property.